Can Service Area Businesses Use Virtual Offices in Google My Business?

 I asked Google to comment on the thread and Marissa (our community manager at the Google My Business forum) chimed in and clarified that it was not okay for a service area business to use a virtual office.

-As of today, they have also just updated the Google My Business guidelines.
+Back in 2017, they also updated the Google My Business guidelines.
 They added this part under the address section:

 Service-area businesses can’t list a “virtual” office unless that office is staffed during business hours.